georgeonalo/Host-a-Dynamic-Ecommerce-Website-on-AWS/README.md

 Next we will run the command below to install the website on the ec2 instance.
 The commands each have detailed information as to what they do.
+Ensure to change the name of the s3 bucket in the sixth(6) to the name of your webfiles bucket.